Crunch-io/ta-da/content/dev/features/subtotals.md

 {{< figure src="../images/subtotals-edit.png" class="floating-left" width="425px">}}

 Once there, you're just a few clicks, drags, and drops away from fancy new subtotals.
-Many of our users, however, like to interact with their datasets grammatically.
+Many of our users, however, like to interact with their datasets programmatically.
 For these users, setting subtotals in R is much quicker and easier to replicate across different datasets and projects.

 # Setting subtotals in R